 Ingredient Notes:

-• Gluten Free Oats – There are a few brands that make certified gluten free oats.
+- Gluten Free Oats – There are a few brands that make certified gluten free oats.
 I like Bob’s Red Mill (look for the big GF label) and Quaker GF Oats.
-Note there is some discrepancy over Trader Joe’s gluten free oats because some testing showed they have more than 20 ppm gluten.
+Note that there is some discrepancy between Trader Joe’s gluten-free oats because some testing has shown that they contain more than 20 ppm of gluten.
 I have been avoiding Trader Joe’s oats until this is cleared up.

 Step 1: Add your rolled oats to a food processor.
 Grind them until they are partially chopped.
-You do not want to grind them too long, or you will end up with oat flour.
+Do not grind them too long, or you will end up with oat flour.

 Step 2: Add the dry ingredients and oat mixture in a large bowl.
 Use a whisk to blend them all.